WasabiTech-777/SWE-2023-Spring/README.md

 ### _Event Handlers_

-> A **new user registering** on the website requires a POST request (routes.PostUser); in the database, **usernames are labeled "uname"** and **passwords are labeled "pass"**.
+> A **new user registering** on the website requires a POST request on the clientside on the route "/users", **usernames are labeled "uname"** and **passwords are labeled "pass"**.

-> An **existing user logging in** should call the custom route (routes.AuthenticateUser).
+> An **existing user logging in** should submit a POST request on the route "/login" with the username and password.
+If the user credentials are valid, the server will return a cookie to authenticate the user in the future.

-> Getting information about a user requires a GET request to "users/{uid}" where uid is a user's ID assigned at the time their database entry is created.
+> Getting information about a user requires a GET request to "/users/{uid}" where uid is a user's ID assigned at the time their database entry is created.
 Currently, you cannot get a user with their username, but this should be addressed soon.

 > Editing a user requires a PUT request to "/users/{uid}".